raymondworkshop/raymondworkshop.github.io/_posts/learning/2021-04-21-a-better-me.md

             - make you question your self worth
             - don't apologize for their shitty behavior
             - cause you a lot of harm and unhappiness over a long period of time
             - toxic people are usually people who **don't understand the concept of boundaries**
+            - they manipulate you to get what they want
+            - they always play the victiom
             - don't associate with people with **low self awareness**

+        + a happy person isn't someone who's happy all the time
+            - he effortlessly interprets events in such a way that **they don't lose their innate peace**

         + diss losers